abhididdigi/abhididdigi.github.io/_posts/2012-03-23-in-love-with-prime-numbers.md

 They are just beautiful.
-I never knew they were so good.
-Always lurking in the dark as if they are good-for-nothing, can't-be-divisible-divided alien beings in the world of Mathamatics.
+I never knew they were so good, always lurking in the dark as if they are good-for-nothing, indivisible alien beings in the world of mathematics.

-While recently solving some problems on <a href="http://www.projecteuler.net" target="_blank">projecteuler.net</a>, which is partial towards Prime Numbers, I fell in love with these aliens.
-Watch the blog for more, but today i will be posting a  Java Program which gives you an array list of any magnitude of Prime Numbers taking the least time.Its the least anyone can simplify it.
-The program is written in Java also it gives the execution time in milliseconds.
+While recently solving some problems on <a href="http://www.projecteuler.net" target="_blank">projecteuler.net</a>, which is partial to prime numbers, I fell in love with these aliens.
+Watch the blog for more, but today I will be posting a Java program that gives you an array list of any magnitude of prime numbers in the least amount of time.
+It's the simplest anyone can make it.
+The program is written in Java and also gives the execution time in milliseconds.

-Note: You will have to pass the upper limit and the program gives the prime numbers between [0- upperlimie].
-I haven't used any iterator,you can use it as well for formatting your output.
+**Note:** You will have to pass the upper limit, and the program will give you the prime numbers between 0 and that limit.
+I haven't used an iterator, but you can use one for formatting your output.

 ```java
 import java.util.*;